Your Ultimate Guide to API Testing

 - Try to keep each test case self-contained and separate from dependencies

-If API functionality is not validated thoroughly with API Testing, problems would not only inevitably happens to the API, but also the application that is called.
+If API functionality is not validated thoroughly with API Testing, problems would not only inevitably happens to the API but also to the application that is called.
 That’s why API Testing has gradually become an integral part of today’s software development process, where Agile and microservices are norms.